Pythonista7/doorman-kotlin-client/README.md

 # Kotlin Doorman Client

 This is a Kotlin client for the [Doorman](https://github.com/Pythonista7/doorman) service which allows voluntary client-side rate limiting.
-The big idea can be captured in this image:
+The big idea can be captured in this image and this repo represents the `client` part of the implementation.

 ![Doorman](https://github.com/Pythonista7/doorman/blob/master/doc/loadtest/overview.png)